hzhwcmhf/hzhwcmhf.github.io/_pages/about.md

 * **Artificial Neural Network** (Undergraduate Course at Tsinghua University):
 	* 2018,2021: Teaching Assistant; 2019,2020: Head TA
-	* Give lessons about generative adversarial network and text generation.
+	* Give lectures about generative adversarial networks and text generation.
 	* Help the professor in preparing slides and homework.

 * **Object-Oriented Programming** (Undergraduate Course at Tsinghua University):
 	* 2018: Teaching Assistant; 2019-2021: Head TA; 2022: Honorary TA
-	* Give lessons about the basic of programming and operation system.
+	* Give lectures about the fundamental of programming and operating system.
 	* Help the professor in preparing slides, homework, and examinations.
-	* Develop and maintain a website for online programming exercise.
+	* Develop and maintain a website for online programming exercises.

 Services